 - Detail Everything.
 This is the substance of your contract and will serve to protect your time and efforts.
 Carefully detail everything.
 How many edits are included?
 Who’s responsible for pickup/delivery?
 In what format will you deliver the final product?

 - Cite Due Dates.
 This is where you outline the timing of the project, including benchmarks, due dates, delivery dates and so on.

 - Cover Pay.
 We like this part.
 Include details about total payment, down payment, kill fees, and late fees.
 Also, outline specific dates that payment will occur.
 You may want to include verbiage about your invoicing methods here, too.

 - Agree on Rights.
 This is where you and your client will agree on rights transfer of the copy.
 Once the project is delivered, will it still carry your name?
 Do you have any additional rights to it?
 Can your client use it once, or as often as they want?

 - Expiration Date.
 Outline the date this contract becomes void.
 You may want to simply put “upon completion” or “upon execution.”

 - I've provided a series of sample contracts, including a sample formal contract, a sample Letter of Agreement (a bit less formal), and a sample Statement of Work.
-In addition, the business management expert here has provided some samples, including this sample non-disclosure agreement, and the Fiction Writing Guide has a great sample of a non-compete agreement.
+In addition, the business management expert here has provided some samples, including this sample non-disclosure agreement, and the sample of a non-compete agreement.